 Skip to main content

-New Year’s resolutions aren’t just for adults either.
+New Year’s resolutions aren’t just for adults, either.
 Kids and teens can benefit from setting goals or resolutions for the upcoming year.
 Make New Year’s resolutions for kids a family affair this year.
 Setting them together can be a great family activity.
-People may keep their resolutions when there’s someone holding them accountable.
+People are more likely to keep a resolution when someone is holding them accountable.

 New Year’s resolutions for the family